 Overhead luggage racks for small & medium items...

-Racks above your head on most European trains will take small & medium bags, holdalls & suitcases up to & including backpack-sized.
-This is a London to Paris Eurostar...
+Overhead racks on European trains take small & medium holdalls & suitcases up to & including backpack-size...

 Luggage stack at the end of the coach on a typical train, in this case Eurostar...